Spirent/stc-ansible/readme.md

 # STC Ansible

-This is a proof of concept for using Ansible to configure STC data-models.
+This is an *experimental* Ansible plugin to configure STC data-models.

 ## Installation